zuckung/endless-sky-plugins/README.md

 <br>

+This plugin<br>

-This plugin rearranges and resizes some of the buttons, adds two easy accessible buttons and puts an image behind them.<br>
+- rearranges and resizes some of the buttons<br>

+- adds more permanent buttons from the radial menus to make them easy accessible<br>

+- removes the radial menus<br>

+- adds a new panel to the top center for the fleet commands<br>

+- hides unnecessary buttons/panel when they are inactive<br>

+- puts images behind the buttons.<br>

 <img src='https://raw.githubusercontent.com/zuckung/endless-sky-plugins/master/screenshots/additional.command.buttons.radial01.jpg' width='400'>